“This article is part of The Belief Bucket series, where we debunk common myths about alcohol and its perceived benefits.”

 We live in a world that glorifies alcohol.
 Ads show glamorous parties, cozy wine nights, or people relaxing on a sunny beach with a drink in hand.
 The message is clear:

-Over time, our brains start to link the taste of alcohol with belonging and celebration, even if the flavor itself is nothing special.
+Over time, our brains start to link the taste of alcohol with belonging and celebration, even if the flavor itself isn’t anything special.

 Let’s be honest.
 Is the taste of alcohol really that amazing?